 Saute fresh spinach from the garden in olive oil with garlic.
 Cook black beans, mash them with a fork and combine with the spinach.
 Take organic corn chip, spoon the spinach/bean mixture on individual chips and top that with local chevre.
 Add pickled jalapenos from the summer harvest or pickled green tomatoes if you are not a jalapeno kind of person.
 Heat in the microwave or broiler.

 *it is important to use organic chips because they are the only ones guaranteed to be GMO free.

 1 pound greens–I prefer spinach, chard, kale, broccoli raab, and napa cabbage.
 Whatever happens to be growing in the garden.
-I find mustards a bit too strong for my taste but I often use some combined with milder greens.
+A few mustards will add some zing when combined with milder greens.

 5 to 6 green onions or equal amount of chives chopped

 1/4 pounds white cheese–ok often I use cheddar because it is what I have handy and you might try riccota